 The magazine brought together various subjects: art, literature, fashion, travel, and interior design.
 Cowles had a unique prowess for seeking the best in multiple fields—introducing fine and authentic talents to Flair’s audience.
 The magazine included contributions by many well-known and soon to be well-known figures at the time: Salvador Dalí, Lucian Freud, Stanley Kubrick, Jean Cocteau, Simone de Beauvoir, Tennessee Williams, René Gruau, Winston Churchill, Gypsy Rose Lee, and many more.
 Unfortunately, because of its high production costs and low newsstand price, Flair folded after just 12 issues.

-It’s impressive and inspiring histories like that of Flair that I want to shine a light on.
-If it wasn’t for the magazine, I’d still be sitting idle on the idea of this website, continuing to hold the fear of failing.
+It is impressive and inspiring histories like that of Flair that I want to shine a light on.
+If it was not for the magazine, I would be sitting idle on the idea of this website, continuing to hold the fear of failing.
 Flair and the brain behind it truly showcased the type of experimentation and innovation that makes me excited to learn and write about what I love—and for that, I dedicate In The Archives to Fleur Cowles.

 I hope that you will continue to visit and learn along with me.